-Each of the weights is derived with reference to user data representing a frequency with which the corresponding inbound link was selected by a population of users.
+Each of the weights is derived about user data representing a frequency with which the corresponding inbound link was selected by a population of users.

-The authority value is generated with reference to the weights.
+The authority value is generated regarding the weights.

 The Role of User Data

 User data incorporated into this algorithm should “reflect the behavior and/or demographics of an underlying user population.”
 It’s actual real user data reflecting the way that people browse pages.
-User Sensitive PageRank can reflect “the navigational behavior of the user population with regard to documents, pages, sites, and domains visited, and links selected.”
+User Sensitive PageRank can reflect “the navigational behavior of the user population concerning documents, pages, sites, and domains visited, and links selected.”

 Other Implications of a User Sensitive PageRank

-The patent application describes a number of different mathematical formulations to calculate this User Sensitive PageRank.
+The patent application describes many different mathematical formulations to calculate this User Sensitive PageRank.
 I’m not going to delve deeply into those.
 It also addresses some other interesting implications:

 User Segment Personalized PageRank — user data from different demographic profiles (based upon age, gender, income, user location, user behavior, etc.) could be specified, so that search results could be different for people from those different demographics.
 This could be used with other approaches to personalized PageRank, like a Topic Sensitive PageRank.

-People Visit Blocks — user behavior based upon visiting and browsing blocks (sites, hosts, or domains) may be helpful in understanding how people go from one block to another block, and augment a block level PageRank approach based solely upon links between those blocks.
+People Visit Blocks — user behavior based upon visiting and browsing blocks (sites, hosts, or domains) may help understand how people go from one block to another block, and augment a block-level PageRank approach based solely upon links between those blocks.

 How the Passage of Time Can Affect PageRank — PageRank should be updated regularly because the links between pages on the Web change over time.
 Pages that might be considered core pages can also change in significance, or go out of fashion even though the links to and from those pages haven’t changed.
 Incorporating user data into PageRank means that recent events can be emphasized, and older events discounted.